espressomd/espresso/doc/sphinx/setup.rst

 you have to stop the center of mass motion of your system, which you can achieve by using the command [sec:Galilei].
-This may be repeated once in a while for long runs due to round off errors (check this with the command ) [sec:Galilei].
+This may be repeated once in a while for long runs due to round off errors (check this with the command ) [:ref:`galilei_transform`].

 Two restrictions apply for the dpd implementation of :

--  As soon as at least one of the two interacting particles is fixed (see [chap:part] on how to fix a particle in space) the dissipative and the stochastic force part is set to zero for both particles (you should only change this hardcoded behaviour if you are sure not to violate the dissipation fluctuation theorem).
+    * As soon as at least one of the two interacting particles is fixed (see [chap:part] on how to fix a particle in space) the dissipative and the stochastic force part is set to zero for both particles (you should only change this hardcoded behaviour if you are sure not to violate the dissipation fluctuation theorem).

--  ``DPD`` does not take into account any internal rotational degrees of freedom of the particles if ``ROTATION`` is switched on.
+    * ``DPD`` does not take into account any internal rotational degrees of freedom of the particles if ``ROTATION`` is switched on.
 Up to the current version DPD only acts on the translatorial degrees of freedom.

 Transverse DPD thermostat
 '''''''''''''''''''''''''